Compiled is a list of some commonly asked questions as well as resources for more information about our products.

 Yes, we will cut your glass and mirror.
 We can't guarantee it won't break in the process though.
 We promise to be careful, but things happen.
 Not all glass can be cut, like tempered or double pane glass.
 We typically charge $10 per cut, but complicated cuts may cost more.
 We don't offer this as a walk in service, but we can usually turn it around in a day.

 Yes, we are a retailer.
 As with our installations, everything is custom made just for you.
 That means we don't have a shop to browse or any standard offerings you can walk in and buy.
 Everything is sold in the typical manner of building supplies, unpackaged and not sparkling clean.
 Please bring moving blankets, etcetera to protect your items during transport.
 We recommend delivery on larger items.
-We have glass racks on our vehicles and use suction cups to more easily carry items and prevent damage.
+We have glass racks on our vehicles and use suction cups to securely carry items and prevent damage.

 Yes, we will deliver within our service area.
 We offer standard curbside delivery.
 For curbside, be prepared to meet the driver at the truck and have enough people to move your item to its desired location.
 We also offer white glove delivery service.
 We will place and clean your item for you.
 Please make sure you request white glove service at the time of ordering to ensure we send enough people and schedule enough time.
 Fees apply.

 No, all shower glass must be tempered for safety.
 Tempered glass cutting is not possible due to it's structure.
 It will shatter.

 We stand behind our work.
 If an issue arises within one year, we will fix it at no cost to you.* After that we may charge a maintenance fee.
 If we did not install your enclosure, we will not perform repairs or maintenance.
 This is standard practice for most glass companies.
 You will have better luck finding a handyperson.
 We may be able to find replacement parts for you.